feltech/UrFelt/README.md

 The MRI brain scan asset was obtained from [BrainWeb](http://www.bic.mni.mcgill.ca/brainweb/).

-The business loging is written in Lua via [moonscript](https://moonscript.org/).
+The business logic is written in Lua via [moonscript](https://moonscript.org/).
 The key addition to the [Felt](https://github.com/feltech/Felt) library are the additional [Bullet](https://pybullet.org) collision shape classes, allowing for interaction with the physics engine.